California has special procedures and a separate judicial system if you are injured at work.

 A claim can be filed if an injury requires more than first aid or for you to miss more time than the day of the injury.20 Your employer is also required to have certain workers comp forms and notices in English and Spanish regarding your right to workers’ compensation benefits.
 21

 Labor Code section 5400 requires that an injured employee notify their employer in writing within 30 days of the injury.
 However, Labor Code 5402 says that if the employer learns of the injury in some other way, such as if the employee tells a supervisor, it is the same thing as a written notice.
-Also, the failure to give notice does not prevent recovery unless the delay causes some negative consequence for the employer.
+Also, the failure to give notice does not prevent recovery unless the delay causes some negative consequences for the employer.
 22

 Within one working day of learning of the injury, the employer is required to provide you with a Claim Form.